Artwork by Southwest Washington and Oregon artists.

 Similar posts

-• April 2024 Featured Artists Join us for our First Thursday Reception at the Broadway Gallery on April 4, 5:30-7:00 pm.
-Come explore some new mediums by artists Beth Bailey, metal and Julia Martin, non-traditional painting.
-You’ll be amazed at the unusual means these two artists take to create their art.
-Enjoy speaking with the artists, visiting with friends, and [...]
+• May 2024 Featured Artists Join us for our First Thursday Reception at the Broadway Gallery on May 2, 5:30-7:00 pm.
+Come explore some new mediums by artists Victoria Cooper, painting and Jammie Axon, sculpture.
+You’ll enjoy the approach towards nature from these two artists as they present their pieces.
+Enjoy speaking with the artists, visiting with friends, and having [...]